Horner's syndrome: Imaging strategies

-Treatment and management
+Treatment

 Horner's syndrome is not considered a primary disease, but a sign of underlying conditions resulting from disruption of the sympathetic nerve pathway supplying the eye and face, which do not require direct treatment.
 Suitable management focuses on identifying the cause or condition that is typically secondary to lesions along the oculosympathetic pathway, such as carotid artery dissection, brainstem stroke, neoplasms (e.g., Pancoast tumor), trauma, or demyelinating diseases.
 There can be varied treatments based on the etiology: Vascular (carotid dissection) may need anticoagulation or antiplatelet therapy while neoplastic may need surgery, radiation, or chemotherapy.
 As a rule, the ptosis and miosis induced by Horner syndrome will not require treatment as a primary concern, although apraclonidine eye drops or eyelid surgery can provide short-term cosmetic benefit in some cases.

 Urgent assessment is necessary when symptoms come on acutely with neck pain or neurologic deficits, as these may reflect life-threatening processes such as carotid dissection or intracranial lesions.
 The symptoms will usually resolve spontaneously or after the underlying condition is treated successfully.